GHB / GBL

 LSD is usually consumed orally by melting the substance on the tongue or swallowing it.
 You can also mix LSD into a drink and then drink it.

-Intravenous consumption is possible, but not very common, as the effect is hardly different.
+Intravenous consumption is possible, but not widespread, as the effect hardly differs.

 A common, average dose is 1 µg per kg body weight (1 µg = 1 microgram = 1 millionth of a gram).
 Swallowed, the effect occurs after about 30 – 60 minutes and lasts for about 6 – 12 hours (at high doses up to 24 hours).
 An intensive effect can only be achieved again after a few days of consumption break.